 This post contains affiliate links.
 We receive a commission for purchases made via these links.

 For me, getting the kids out of school is one of the best reasons to RV full-time with them.
 Not only can you avoid the stress associated with school violence (bullying and shooter drill scenarios), but it’s a lot easier to build a close relationship with your kids if you are with them all the time.
-I’m not saying taking them out of school will keep them 100% safe or that having them “home” will be perfect, but not having to worry about buying your child a bullet-proof backpack and being able to hug your kids every time you bump into them in your RV makes life awesome.
+I’m not saying taking them out of school will keep them 100% safe or that having them “home” will be perfect.
+However, not having to worry about buying your child a bullet-proof backpack and being able to hug your kids every time you bump into them in your RV makes life extraordinary.

 Kids that Full-Time RV are Awesome